 The warm hue of the spotlights complements the stainless steel worktop and give a homely atmosphere to the contemporary style.

-10. On a Budget
+Remodelling a Kitchen On a Budget

-Rather than striving for a contemporary style that could go out of date in the decade, this family chose to remodel their kitchen (and home) inspired by traditional Tudor dwellings.
-Beatutiful natural wood worktops and a clay tile floor complete the look effortlessly.
+Rather than striving for a contemporary style that could go out of date in the decade, this kitchen embraces traditional styles that will never tire.

-Victorian terrace houses are plagued by awkward spaces and a rabbit-warren feel with little natural light but this terrace-turned-office-turned-modern home was no different.
+Victorian terrace houses are plagued by awkward spaces and a rabbit-warren feel with little natural light, but this terrace-turned-office-turned-modern home was no different.

 Knocking Down Walls